SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

     DEFAULT_JUDGEMENT_QUERY = "Does the predicted answer contain the ground truth answer?
 Say True if yes, False if no."

-Now, you can use the following code to the final score per the judgement query:
+Now, you can use the following code to calculate the final score based on the judgment query:

 .. code-block:: python